 - An excellent temperature indicator as it turns clear at 1100° F

 8oz Liquid Zinc Flux is an all-purpose and a great flux product specially formulated for stained glass use and a revolutionary flux for jewelry soldering.
 The 8oz Liquid Zinc Flux is non-irritating to the skin because it contains no ammonium chloride, no zinc chloride, and no hydrochloric acid.
 Also, it washes off as soon as the water and the acid are used together.
 Its main advantage over its competitors is that it is the safest Flux due to corrosive residue’s absence.
-It also goes on easy without being sloppy or runny.
+It also goes on easily without being sloppy or runny.

 Recommendation– Wear Eye Protection while using it.
 Rinse your eyes with running water for 15 minutes in case of eye contact.